 If you ever have architectural questions, want more Golden Doodles pictures, or are a Mississippi State fan — give Cindy a call!

-Also learn about Sarah Hempstead, Tricia Smith, Charlie Wilson, Tom Neff, Joe Redar, Dave Jones, Patricia Brant, Phil Medley, Liam Keesling, Sayo Adesiyakan, Ben Bain, Asia Coffee, Eric Broemel, Matt Durbin, Kevin Shelley, Eddie Layton, Anna Marie Burrell, Kyle Miller, Steve Schaecher, Myrisha Colston, Drew Morgan, Steve Spangler, and Bill Gruen
+Also learn about Sarah Hempstead, Tricia Smith, Charlie Wilson, Tom Neff, Joe Redar, Dave Jones, Patricia Brant, Liam Keesling, Sayo Adesiyakan, Ben Bain, Asia Coffee, Eric Broemel, Matt Durbin, Kevin Shelley, Eddie Layton, Anna Marie Burrell, Kyle Miller, Steve Schaecher, Myrisha Colston, Drew Morgan, Steve Spangler, and Bill Gruen